-We want to acknowledge and thank the First 5 Association of California and its members for their policy insights and contributions to the development of the First 5 Town Hall Toolkit.
+We want to acknowledge and thank the First 5 Association and its members for their policy insights and contributions to the development of the First 5 20th Anniversary Toolkit.

 Before you dive into the Toolkit, here is how First 5 Counties have used it!

-In this section, you will learn more about the key participants involved in making your town hall a success, from choosing strategic panelists to targeting your guest list.
+In this section, you will learn more about the type of topics and the key participants that can make your town hall a success.

 Ask your presenters to focus on outlining the most compelling statistics and high level points, and offer additional information, facts and figures, etc., in a handout.
 High-level presentations help keep your audience’s attention during a short timeframe!